 Privacy

-It is not always easy to ensure the degree of privacy that one would wish for in a residential care facility.
-You probably require assistance by staff for your activities of daily living and this means that, by necessity they will come and go from your room frequently.
+It's not always easy to ensure the degree of privacy that you might wish for in a residential care facility.
+You probably require assistance by staff for your activities of daily living and this means that by necessity, they will come and go from your room frequently.
 They also need to have easy access to your room in the event of an accident, emergency etc.

 There are a number of things that can be done to increase the sense of privacy.
 Staff know that they should knock and wait to be invited into your room before entering.
 Ask them to do this as nicely but firmly as possible.
 Tell them you need your quiet and uninterrupted time.
 Senior staff can help by reinforcing this and talking quietly with their colleagues.
 A 'Please do not disturb' sign on the door is another possibility.
 Put this up whenever you want a quiet time.
 Everyone therefore gets used to the idea that you want uninterrupted time for a variety of reasons.
 Discuss other options with senior staff.